seanrioux/strapi-okr-api/README.md

 7. Add additional key metrics (typical 2-3) by clicking `Add new entry`
 8. Save the objective to save your key results

+#### 3.5 Log metrics
+In order to grade our objectives our results need to be measured, and so we need to log metrics.
+The key metric content type allows you to add dated logs.
+These logs can be used to calculate the actual (or final) value of a key result (e.g. comparing the actual result to the goal result considering the start result, goal date, and log date).

+1. Click `Metric` in the sidebar to navigate to access your previous `Metric`
+2. Under `Log` click `Add new entry` to add a log
+3. Set the `Date` for the log (current date or date of measurement)
+4. In the `Value` field enter the current state value of the metric
+5. Multiple logs can be added to allow measurement for key results at different intervals
+6. Save the metric to save your logs

 ### 4. API
 Now that you have created example team associated objectives and key results you will be able to interact with this content via a RESTful API.
 This will allow you to integrate the content in front-end or third-party applications.